 Three decades later, Rodriguez-Williams is working to ensure that people of all races, colors, and creeds feel welcome in one of the largest art museums in the world.

-As the first-ever senior director of belonging and inclusion at the Museum of Fine Arts in Boston, Rodriguez-Williams says she will reimagine how the MFA welcomes and engages historically underrepresented audiences in order to create a culture that prioritizes the experiences of the 1.2 million people who visit the museum each year.
+As the first-ever senior director of belonging and inclusion at the Museum of Fine Arts in Boston, Rodriguez-Williams says she will reimagine how the MFA welcomes and engages historically underrepresented audiences.
+The goal, she says, is to create a culture that prioritizes the experiences of the 1.2 million people who visit the museum each year.

 “I saw this position and thought ‘why wasn’t this part of my life and why can’t it be part of the life of people who have my background and grew up in the same neighborhoods where I did?’” says Rodriguez-Williams, who graduated from the Boston College School of Social Work in 1999 and joined the staff at the Museum of Fine Arts in September.
 “It became an opportunity for me to open doors for folks who selected out of this experience because it seemed very elitist or something that wasn’t part of their conversations.”

 What’s on your agenda as the first-ever senior director of belonging and inclusion at the Museums of Fine Arts?